 According to educational research, student academic achievement is closely tied to student attendance.
 It is important that students attend school on a daily basis to ensure continuity and building of skills for learning.
 New West Charter School ("New West" or the "Charter School") requires all students to complete a minimum of 95% on-time attendance.
-Please note, 95% on-time attendance is defined as no more than 10 unexcused absences or tardiness greater than 30-minutes within the school year.
+Please note, 95% on-time attendance is defined as no more than 10 unexcused absences and 10 tardies per school year.